The Davis-Monthan Aviation Field Register

 PRIVACY POLICY

-The Privacy Policy is worded specifically to protect prospective contributors and donors to Delta Mike Airfield, Inc. Please click the NON-PROFIT STATUS button at the top of any page to find out about tax-exempt donations you may make to support the work of this Web site.
+Please click the NON-PROFIT STATUS button at the top of any page to find out about tax-exempt donations you may make to support the work of these Web sites.

 ---o0o---